-This is an old Finnish technique for cooking salmon on an open fire.
+Loimulohi is an old Finnish technique for cooking salmon on an open fire.
 We added a touch of North America with the addition of maple syrup and some Western Red Cedar.
 Making this vertical planked salmon is a sure way to impress your dinner party guests!

 Total Time: 1 hour